 - a.
-Additional Insured: By endorsement to all liability policies, the (Board, University, College or other appropriate name) shall be named as additional insureds for all liability arising from the contract. - b.
-Waiver of Subrogation: Each liability insurance policy shall provide for waiver of subrogation against the (Board, University, College or other appropriate name). - c.
-Cross-Liability: All required liability policies shall provide cross-liability coverage. - d.
+Additional Insured: By endorsement to all liability policies, except Professional Liability, the (Board, University, College or other appropriate name) shall be named as additional insureds for all liability arising from the contract using the applicable ISO endorsement CG Form.
+The endorsement form must be included with the Certificate of Insurance. - b.
+Waiver of Subrogation: Each liability insurance policy, including workers' compensation, shall provide for waiver of subrogation against the (Board, University, College or other appropriate name). - c.
 Deductibles and Self-Insured Retentions: Insurance maintained by Contractor shall apply on a first dollar basis without application of a deductible or self-insured retention unless otherwise specifically agreed to by the (Board, University, College or other appropriate name).
 Such approval shall not relieve Contractor from the obligation to pay any deductible or self-insured retention.
-Any deductible or self-insured retention shall not exceed \$5,000.00 per occurrence, unless otherwise approved by institution's Risk Manager. - e.
-Approved Insurer: Each insurance policy shall be: - i) Issued by insurance companies authorized to do business in the State of Nevada or eligible surplus lines insurers acceptable to the State and having agents in Nevada upon whom service of process may be made, and - ii) Currently rated by A.M.
-Best as "A- IX" or better.
+Any deductible or self-insured retention shall not exceed \$100,000.00 per occurrence, unless otherwise approved by NSHE or institution's Risk Manager. - d.
+Approved Insurer: Each insurance policy shall be: i) Issued by insurance companies authorized to do business in the State of Nevada or eligible surplus lines insurers acceptable to the State and having agents in Nevada upon whom service of process may be made, and ii) Currently rated by A.M.
+Best not less than A-.